calendar November 2021 | updated icon October 2024 | read time 4 minute read | Topic Product Information Management

 This is where a catalog management system like the Plytix PIM can be a lifesaver.

-Our next-generation PIM for small businesses can assist you in storing your digital assets.
+Our next-generation PIM for Magento can assist you in storing your digital assets.
 This allows you to free up your storage space in your backend.
 To learn more about a PIM system, sign up for free and speak to a specialist.